 If the interface between the Ada units and the library routine being called does not adequately address the issue of naming, generation and delivery of exceptions across the interface, then the vulnerabilities as expressed in Section 6.49 apply.

-C.49.2 Guidance to language users
+6.48.2 Guidance to language users

 Ensure that the interfaces with libraries written in other languages are compatible in the naming and generation of exceptions.